aershov24/MLSC_Candidates_Test/Logistic_Regression_rs301378@gmail.com_TEST.md

 **Answer:**

-The main difference between regression and classification is that the output variable in regression is numerical (or continuous) while that for classification is categorical (or discrete).Logistic regression is basically a supervised classification algorithm.
+The main difference between **regression** and **classification** is that the output variable in regression is numerical (or continuous) while that for classification is categorical (or discrete).Logistic regression is basically a supervised classification algorithm.
 However, the model builds a regression model just like linear regression to predict the probability that a given data entry belongs to the category numbered as “1”.
-For example, with binary classification, let ‘x’ be some feature and ‘y’ be the output which can be either 0 or 1.
+For example, with binary classification, let ‘x’ be some feature and ‘y’ be the output which can be either `0` or `1`.
-The probability that the output is 1 given its input can be represented as:
+The probability that the output is `1` given its input can be represented as:

 $$p(y=1|x)$$

 If we predict the probability via linear regression, we can state it as:

-$$p(X) = β0 + β1X
+$$p(X) = β0 + β1X$$

-where, p(x) = p(y=1|x)
+where, `p(x) = p(y=1|x)`
-Logistic regression model can generate the predicted probability as any number ranging from negative to positive infinity, whereas probability of an outcome can only lie between 0< P(x)<1.
+Logistic regression model can generate the predicted probability as any number ranging from negative to positive infinity, whereas probability of an outcome can only lie between `0< P(x)<1`.
 However, to mitigate the problem of outliers a sigmoid function is used in logistic regression.
 The linear equation is put in the sigmoid function.

 $$g(x) = \frac{1}{1+e^{\smash{-x}}\right}$$